 Economic Development – MIC knows that a complete community is one with a vibrant commercial district.
 We are working to distinguish our community, support new and existing businesses, educate decision makers about Mableton, advocate for Mableton, collaborate on beautification projects and support workforce development.
+The Taste of Mableton and the Mableton Economic Development Forum are part of this committee.
 For more information contact Maxine Wilson.

 HOA Network — MIC’s HOA Network provides homeowner associations with a vehicle for sharing ideas and best practices, improve communications and connections, and build greater advocacy and community engagement.
 Is your HOA a member?
 For more information, contact Ray Thomas.

-Marketing — We are working to promote Mableton and bring more attention to our community and to MIC.
-We partner with other community organizations, businesses and churches to bring virtual and in-person events to our community.
-For more information, contact Joseph Madison.
+Public Relations — We are working to promote Mableton and bring more attention to our community and to MIC.
+We partner with other community organizations, businesses, and churches to bring virtual and in-person events to our community.
+For more information, contact Michael McNeely.

 Research and Data — MIC relies on research and data to make informed decisions about the direction it wants to take in our Mableton community.
 From applying for government or private funding to creating reports that advocate for improved education or housing, MIC’s Research and Data committee provides information for the other MIC committees to utilize.
 For more information contact James Lyons.